 Chinese citizens currently need to go to a Japanese embassy or consulate to apply for a Japanese tourist visa.
 The single-entry visa allows visitors to spend up to 90 days in Japan for tourism, business, and visiting friends or relatives.
 A number of documents are required as part of the application.

-From 2020, Chinese citizens will be able to apply for a Japan eVisa online.
+It is expected that Chinese citizens will be able to apply for a Japan eVisa online in the near future.

 Keep in mind: The tourist visa is a requirement to exchange and use your Japan Rail Pass.